 Her most recent articles include Experience Macau’s Dual Heritage and Hong Kong Makes Doing Business a Pleasure in the 2014 April and March issues, respectively, of Global Traveler; a trio of online articles published in IndependentTraveler.com on The Best 12 Japan Experiences, Japan Lodging: Inns, Temples, Luxury Hotels and More; and Getting Around Japan, all appearing in February 2014; Tokyo Story and Kobe’s Slice of China in the 2013 December and October issues, respectively, of Skyward (Japan Airlines’ domestic magazine); Queer Tokyo, Lost in Translation, about the Ni-Chome gay district for the December/January issue of Element magazine, published in Singapore; Hong Kong Food & Drink Tours published August 23 2013 in USA Today; Why I’ll be Studying Spanish Forever and How Travel Taught me to Live More Fully and Simply for nextavenue.org, appearing on July 2 and March 8, 2013, respectively; The Many Faces of Japan, highlighting stops on a guided tour of Tokyo, Kyoto and Hakone for the March/April 2013 issue of AAA Traveler (Northern California, Nev. & Utah) and a spread on Japanese baths and etiquette tips for AAA’s emag during the same months; and an article called Hakone–A Soothing and Stunning Getaway for the 2013 edition of Destination Hyatt that was placed in Hyatt international hotels throughout the year.

-As a travel expert on Japan, she has been interviewed on radio, CNN and the Japan National Tourism Organization; has been a guest speaker at various events (most recently at a media event on Kyushu held Nov 14, 2013, in NYC), has written blogs and articles for the Japan National Tourist Organization’s website at www.japantravelinfo.com; and since 2009 has been a VISIT JAPAN Ambassador, an honorary title awarded by the Japanese government for her contributions in drawing foreign visitors to Japan (the only US resident awarded the title).
+As a travel expert on Japan, she has been interviewed on radio, CNN and the Japan National Tourism Organization; has been a guest speaker at various events (including a media event on Kyushu held Nov 14, 2013, in NYC), has written blogs and articles for the Japan National Tourist Organization’s website at www.japantravelinfo.com; and since 2009 has been a VISIT JAPAN Ambassador, an honorary title awarded by the Japanese government for her contributions in drawing foreign visitors to Japan (the only US resident awarded the title).
 To her chagrin, she is also the longest-reigning author of a guide book to Japan.

 In 2011 she received the Langston Hughes Creative Writing Award for fiction; her submission for the contest was the first chapter of a novel she hopes to someday complete, set in 1980s Tokyo and called Rife with the Tokyo Brews.